gramineproject/graphene/README.md

 Although manifest files are optional for Graphene, running an application usually requires some minimal configuration in its manifest file.
-A sensible manifest file will include paths to the library OS and GNU library C, environment variables such as LD_LIBRARY_PATH, file systems to be mounted, and isolation rules to be enforced in the reference monitor.
+A sensible manifest file will include paths to the library OS and GNU library C, environment variables such as LD_LIBRARY_PATH and file systems to be mounted.

 Here is an example of manifest files: